How Mindfulness May Affect the Brain in Depression

 Mindfulness does not instantly rewire the brain.
 Brain and mood changes, when they happen, usually build through repeated practice over weeks.

 It also does not mean clearing the mind.
-A beginner may spend most of a session noticing the mind wander to a grocery list, then returning again.
+A beginner may spend most of a session noticing the mind drift to laundry, a patch of weeds between clients, an itchy scalp, or a dry mouth, then returning again.
 That is still practice.
-Calm may happen, but calm is not required.
+Calm may happen, but calm is not required; the training is the return.

 Not every meditation app reproduces MBCT or MBSR evidence.
 A short recording can be useful, but structured programs include teaching, practice, inquiry, and relapse-prevention skills.
 Apps such as Mindful.net, Calm, and Headspace can support everyday mindfulness, but they should not be treated as the same thing as clinician-led depression care.